-- (a) Plant Expansion from ~ 4.5M tpa to ~ 5.2M tpa: By adding one more CIL tank and making minor modifications to ancillary equipment at an estimated cost of \$2.9M based on a recent review by Lycopodium, the plant's nameplate capacity could be increased to 5.2M tpa which could be utilized to accelerate the processing of lower grade stockpiles or more importantly, to possibly process material from the Restricted Zones or higher grade sulphide resources outside of current mineral reserves. - (b) TSF Re-design: In designing the TSF for the 2018 FS, KP utilized the footprint from the 2015 FS which was constrained by the waste dump and low-grade stockpile located to the south which are no longer required in the 2018 FS.
+- (a) Plant Expansion from ~ 4.5M tpa to ~ 5.2M tpa: By adding one more CIL tank and making minor modifications to ancillary equipment at an estimated cost of \$2.9M based on a recent review by Lycopodium, the plant's nameplate capacity could be increased to 5.2M tpa which could be utilized to accelerate the processing of lower grade stockpiles or more importantly, to possibly process material from the Restricted Zones or higher grade sulphide resources outside of current mineral reserves.
+The Company will now proceed to detailed design and engineering using the 5.2M tpa plant as the design criteria. - (b) TSF Re-design: In designing the TSF for the 2018 FS, KP utilized the footprint from the 2015 FS which was constrained by the waste dump and low-grade stockpile located to the south which are no longer required in the 2018 FS.
 With the expanded TSF footprint, the embankment volume and dam height for the staged TSF lifts over the LOM can be reduced.
-KP have completed a first stage LOM revised layout which showed that the re-design could reduce the overall LOM TSF costs by potentially up to \$20M. - (c) Mining of the Restricted Zones: The Company has drilled off mineral resources located within the flood zones of two seasonal rivers that cut through the deposit.
+KP have completed a first stage LOM revised layout which showed that the re-design could reduce the overall LOM TSF costs by potentially up to \$20M.
+The Company will proceed with the lower-cost, expanded TSF design during the engineering phase. - (c) Mining of the Restricted Zones: The Company has drilled off mineral resources located within the flood zones of two seasonal rivers that cut through the deposit.
 The mineral resources in these environmentally sensitive Restricted Zones are excluded from the current 2017 Mineral Resource statement and accordingly, from the 2018 Mineral Reserves supported by the 2018 FS.
 The Company recently received notice and detailed terms of reference from the Ministry of Environment, Green Economy and Climate Change to proceed with the permitting of these zones.
-Provided that the ESIA (Environmental and Social Impact Assessment) meets these terms of reference, the Company should receive permission to proceed with the mining of these resources.
-The Company is currently working with AMC on preparing a suitable mine plan for seasonal mining and concurrent reclamation of these Restricted Zones for the ESIA. - (d) Higher-grade Sulphide Expansion using P17S: The plant layout has been designed to accommodate the future installation of a fixed or mobile crushing circuit to process the harder sulphide portion of the Bomboré deposit.
+Provided that the ESIA meets these terms of reference, the Company should receive permission to proceed with the mining of these resources.
+The Company is currently working with AMC on preparing a suitable mine plan for seasonal mining and concurrent reclamation of these Restricted Zones for the ESIA. - (d) Higher-grade Sulphide Expansion using P17S and Higher Grade sulphides beneath the existing Oxide Pits: The plant layout has been designed to accommodate the future installation of a fixed or mobile crushing circuit to process the harder sulphide portion of the Bomboré deposit.
 The Company has identified a large, shallow high grade target in P17S located just outside of the current mining permit.
-If permitted and mined, P17S could add significant higher grade supplemental sulphide ore feed to the oxide mine plan under the 2018 FS.
+The Company has also recently completed a detailed review with its consultants and identified significant zones of higher grade M&I sulphide mineralization beneath the existing oxide pits.
+The Company is now planning a detailed feasibility study update to its 2018 FS for a staged Phase II sulphide expansion that will include these higher grade sulphide resources as supplemental plant feed to the oxide mine plan under the 2018 FS.